vernonet/ESP32_PRJ/esp32_wifi_microphone_async/README.md

   serial_audio.exe (<a href="https://github.com/vernonet/serial_audio" rel="nofollow">serial_audio</a>)- program for wifi_microphone,  it allows you to testing  microphone through a serial port (uncomment  "//#define NO_WIFI").

-  The following libraries need to be installed:
+  The following libraries will be installed automatically:
+  - <a href="https://github.com/khoih-prog/ESPAsyncDNSServer" rel="nofollow">ESPAsyncDNSServer</a>
-  - <a href="https://github.com/khoih-prog/ESP_WiFiManager" rel="nofollow">ESP_WiFiManager</a>
+  - <a href="https://github.com/arduino-libraries/ESPAsyncWebServer" rel="nofollow">ESPAsyncWebServer</a>
   - <a href="https://github.com/arduino-libraries/NTPClient" rel="nofollow">NTPClient</a>
   - <a href="https://github.com/bblanchon/ArduinoJson" rel="nofollow">ArduinoJson</a>

   I rebuilt the arduino libraries, and put them in a separate folder, these files need to be replaced.
   Rebuild utility - <a href="https://github.com/espressif/esp32-arduino-lib-builder" rel="nofollow">esp32-arduino-lib-builder</a>
-  When listening to the microphone, noise may appear (poor quality of the Internet connection?), this problem has not yet been resolved.
+  Also I slightly changed the "ESPAsync_WiFiManager" library, mainly related to the chip esp32s2.